zwwangoo/intelab-python-sdk/docs/index.rst

-.. intelab-python-sdk documentation master file, created by sphinx-quickstart on Thu Dec 19 11:44:07 2019.
+.. tiny-python-sdk documentation master file, created by sphinx-quickstart on Thu Dec 19 11:44:07 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-intelab-python-sdk
+tiny-python-sdk
 ==============================================

 安装